-Our jewelry is thoughtfully handmade using the finest materials including gemstones, Sterling Silver and gold.
+Your beautiful TROVE piece was thoughtfully handmade using the finest materials including gemstones, Sterling Silver and gold.
 We also use a superior plating process with a thick layer of gold or rose gold called Vermeil to give each piece a lasting finish.
 The best way to care for your jewelry is with some mindful measures about how to wear your pieces, when to take them off and how to store them.

 SHOWERING OR SWIMMING

-Remove your jewelry when washing hands, showering or swimming because the chlorine in water and the chemicals found in strong soaps can dull the finish of your jewelry.
+To reduce the rate of wear and to avoid damage, please remove your jewelry when washing hands, showering or swimming because the chlorine in water and the chemicals found in strong soaps can dull the finish of your jewelry.

 Cosmetic products such as perfumes, lotions and hairspray can damage the finish of your jewelry.
 If possible, wear your perfume or lotion in areas that won’t come in contact with your jewelry.
 As a general rule, your jewelry should be put on last when getting ready and taken off first at the end of the day.

 EXERCISING AND SLEEPING